 d.
 Severity of any damage, injury, or harm resulting from the offense.

-5. Repeated violations or an aggravated violation of any University policy or procedure may result in the imposition of a more severe sanction.
+e.
+Repeated violations or an aggravated violation of any University policy or procedure may result in the imposition of a more severe sanction.

-6. Attempts to commit acts prohibited by University policy may be subject to sanctions to the same extent as completed violations.
+5. Attempts to commit acts prohibited by University policy may be subject to sanctions to the same extent as completed violations.